apache/iotdb/docs/Development.md

 ## Mailing Lists

-It is recommended to use our mailing lists to ask for help, debug issues or contribute to the project.
+It is recommended to use our mailing lists to ask for help, report issues or contribute to the project.

-* dev@iotdb.apache.org is for people who want to contribute codes to IoTDB or have usage questions for IoTDB.
+* dev@iotdb.apache.org is for anyone who want to contribute codes to IoTDB or have usage questions for IoTDB.

 Some quick tips when using email:
-* For error logs or long code examples, please use GitHub gist and include only a few lines of the pertinent code / log within the email.
+* For error logs or long code examples, please use GitHub gist and include only few lines of the pertinent code / log within the email.
 * No jobs, sales, or solicitation is permitted on the Apache IoTDB mailing lists.

 PS.
-To subscribe our mail list, you can send an email to dev-subscribe@iotdb.incubator.apache.org and you will receive a "confirm subscribe to dev@iotdb.apache.org" email, follow the steps to confirm your subscribe.
+To subscribe our mail list, you can send an email to dev-subscribe@iotdb.incubator.apache.org and you will receive a "confirm subscribe to dev@iotdb.apache.org" email, following the steps to confirm your subscription.

 ## JIRA issues